 For several afternoons, Zorba came over after she finished teaching pre-school to help me make those hard decisions.
 Together we filled box after box, placed them in our cars and made many trips to the local Goodwill in Port Angeles.
 With each load out of the house and gone for good, I starting feeling lighter and happier.
 What I kept needed to please me in some way, or be something functional for my life or work.
-Even with the “gleaning”, Duncan and Lance filled a small sized U-Haul truck, the one with a mom’s attic in it.
+Even with the “gleaning”, The guys filled a small sized U-Haul truck, the one with a mom’s attic in it.

 The boys got right to work moving everything in.
 I had to make a few last minute decisions about where things were going to go and was still seeing stuff that I knew should have been left behind….not a lot, but enough to fill another car load.

 In a few hours, the truck was empty and the guys wanted to eat.
 We found a neighborhood teriyaki spot and gratefully devoured whatever was in front of us.
 Then our friend headed back in his car, to the Olympic Peninsula and my son and I made our way home and through the piles boxes.
 We did find the sheets and were able to make up a bed in my room and one in his (which will also be the guest room).

 After returning the truck and breakfast the next morning, it was back to the Peninsula so my boy could pick up his truck and I could get Lady, the dog and Fez, the cat.